chitra-codes/sales-forecasting/README.md

 pip install pandas numpy matplotlib seaborn statsmodels scikit-learn streamlit

 ### 4️⃣ Run the Forecasting Script
-This will generate all forecast results and charts inside the `output/` folder. python notebooks/sales_forecasting.py
+This will generate all forecast results and charts inside the `output/` folder. <br>
+python notebooks/sales_forecasting.py

 ### 5️⃣ Launch the Streamlit Dashboard